ZeroOneZero/Tales-From-The-Hood/USB Windows Install Guide.md

 ======

-Installing Windows 10 from a USB drive is a straightforward process.
-Before you begin, make sure you have a USB drive with at least 8 GB of storage and a Windows 10 installation media file.
-Follow these steps to install Windows 10:
+Installing Windows 10 or 11 from a USB drive is a straightforward process.
+Before you begin, make sure you have a USB drive with at least 8 GB of storage.
+Follow along to get the Windows 10/11 installation media file, create the bootable USB, install Windows, and configure for operation.

 ## Create a UEFI-bootable USB drive